CiscoTestAutomation/genieparser/changelog/undistributed.rst

                                 VRF
 --------------------------------------------------------------------------------
 * IOSXR
-    * fixed bug in ShowVrfAll detail only parsing one interfaces
+    * fixed showVrfAll to cover more interfaces